1

 My father had a significant collection of LP's of serious music ranging from the early nineteenth to the early twentieth centuries.
 These were played often when I was growing up having an indelible influence.

 In primary school I enjoyed singing songs, particularly sea shanties, which seemed to be really popular at the time.
+I also sang in choir for a short time, but grew bored with singing backing parts.

 I took up guitar at twelve and am mostly self taught.
 Through early and mid teens, I worked spasmodically through many Mel Bay guitar type books.
 My favourite guitar book back then was Bert Weedon's Rock Skiffle And Blues, a book originally published in 1958, which had a big influence on me.
 These were the beginnings of a life long connection with the guitar and I've never been without a guitar since, whatever else I might have been doing.
 Although I didn't commit to it as a sole pursuit, I spasmodically applied myself pretty seriously to playing it.